 Baked or bought a bunch of muffins and not sure for how many days they retain quality?
 How long do muffins last?

-Want to learn more about handling homemade or store-bought muffins?
-This article is for you.
-In it, we’re going to cover:
+Want to learn more about handling homemade and store-bought muffins?
+Read on.

 There are a gazillion recipes for muffins out there.
 Because of that, it’s impossible to come up with exact storage times and practices that are ideal for muffins that you have on hand right now.
 Instead, I cover general principles so that you can work out what’s best for your leftovers.